I took a short trip to Goa over the weekend after nearly thirty years, with my childhood friend and her husband who have a lovely house in Alto Betim.

 We left Mumbai by Tejas,the swanky air condition train introduced by the Indian Railways a year and half ago which runs between Mumbai and Goa.
-It's the most convenient train leaving Mumbai's Victoria Terminus station at 5.50 hours and reaching Karmali station in Goa by 14.10 hours the same day!
+It's the most convenient train leaving Mumbai's Victoria Terminus station at 5.50 hours and reaching the very quaint Karmali station in Goa by 14.10 hours the same day!
 In eight hours you are in Goa!

 The route is beautiful and a pleasure to the eye with unhindered views,as Tejas is fitted with huge windows.
 Stations en route are well designed.
 Tejas has one executive class chair car coach and thirteen chair car coaches with one non AC coach.
 Tickets can be bought with or without food.